craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Combine.md

 #### Vegetable
 Skunk Weed, Water Spinach, Water Caltrop, Taro, Lotus, Cattail are few of the many Stinky, Leafy, Starchy vegetables that grow in the Combine.
 Vegetable soups are a common and an *acquired* taste, especially when spiced poorly.

+Summer Squashes do well in the heat of Combine.

 Marigold and Catnip are worth mentioning as they do appear in most gardens in the Combine, but not as a consumable or a spice, but rather a repellent and an attractant.
 Wild cats are culturally considered good luck, and well tended ones may even provide minor gifts or service.

+Animals are fed with rinds from melons and squashes, or with peas or poor spinach.

 #### Spice and Oil
 Jasmine, Water-Pepper, Wasabi, Basil, and Sage all grow well in the warmer wetter conditions of Combine.